 All nursery days take place every second Thursday at the FOTP native plant nursery, situated in the Parks Victoria works yard at Tidal River.

-Scheduled Nursery dates are –
+Remaining Nursery dates for 2020 are –

 Please register your attendance in ParkConnect or phone Mary Walker 0408 530 638

 The next count is scheduled for Tuesday 13 October.
 We are counting grazing animal pellets at a number of plots on the Yanakie Isthmus.
 The counts are used to assess trends in grazing animal populations in the vicinity.
 The data feeds into a lomg-term project to restore the Coastal Grassy Woodlands on the Isthmus.